About Dr. Aldridge

-During her six-year tenure as President of University of Maryland University College (UMUC), she doubled the university’s enrollment to 97,000 – to become the nation’s largest public university – along with its annual revenue from $200 million to more than $400 million.
-Prior to that, she served 10 years at Troy University in Alabama, leaving as Vice Chancellor for the Global Campus, where she negotiated contracts for and managed satellite campuses in 12 countries overseas and 17 states in the U.S.
+During her six-year tenure as President of University of Maryland University College (now University of Maryland Global Campus), Dr. Aldridge doubled the university’s enrollment to 97,000 – to become the nation’s largest public university – along with its annual revenue from $200 million to more than $400 million.
+Prior to that, she spent 10 years at Troy University in Alabama, where as Vice Chancellor for the Global Campus, she negotiated contracts for and managed satellite campuses in 14 countries and 17 states, enrolling more than 18,000 students.

 Professional Recognition and Achievements